Phone-GWP-group

 Somewhat surprisingly, some heavier grades of corrugated cardboard are a suitable alternative to Correx®.

-However, corrugated is typically only used over a single trip (making it more costly over a long period).
+However, corrugated is typically used only for a single trip (making it more costly over a longer period).
 It also has little resistance to water, making it unsuitable for long periods exposed to the weather.
-It also sheds fibres, making it unsuitable for many clean room and precision engineering applications.
+It also sheds fibres, making it unfit for many cleanroom and precision-engineering applications.

 Sustainability